 Tip: if you sit inside towards the front of the ship on the lower level you can go outside on the bow to get a true immersive experience once the ship is underway.

 The 2-1/2 to 3 hour narrated cruise will get you up close and personal with New York City and the Statue of Liberty, Manhattan, the Brooklyn bridges (you actually go under 26 bridges), Empire State building and more.
+There are cheap deal cruises from Melbourne at this travel agency and private operates in many countries around the world.
 Circle Line cruises offers a variety of cruises that can get you as close to the action as you like.